djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 To quote [the manual](https://valgrind.org/docs/manual/cl-manual.html):

 > ...
 Callgrind extends this functionality by propagating costs across function
 > call boundaries.
-If function foo calls bar, the costs from bar are added into
+If `foo()` calls `bar()`, the costs from `bar()` are added
-> foo's costs.
-When applied to the program as a whole, this builds up a picture
+> into `foo()`'s costs.
+When applied to the program as a whole, this builds up
-> of so called inclusive costs, that is, where the cost of each function
+> a picture of so called inclusive costs, that is, where the cost of each
-> includes the costs of all functions it called, directly or indirectly.
+> function includes the costs of all functions it called, directly or
+> indirectly.

 Where "cost" is the amount of processing time spent executing that function.

 By analysing this callgraph, we can find good spots to direct our attentions when optimising the program.
-If we can optimise a function that has a high cost we can optimise the result of our work - as opposed to wasting time optimising a function that contributes very little to the overall cost of the program.
+If we can optimise a function that has a high cost, we can optimise the result of our work - as opposed to wasting time optimising a function that contributes very little to the overall cost of the program.